TrumanGIT/True-North/README.md

 Initial installation REQUIRES 196 GB. after which you can delete everything in the True North Downloads folder to bring the file size down to 116 GB

-After installation, open the modlist, launch Mod Organizer 2, select "True North" and clic "run".
+After installation, open the modlist, launch Mod Organizer 2, select "True North" and click "run".

 **Recommended tweaks:**